If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Riesa

-2305 Riesa Riesa is situated at an altitude of 109 m on the river Elbe in north central Saxony.
+Riesa is situated at an elevation of 109 m on the river Elbe in north central Saxony.
 The municipality has a population of about 38,000 (2006).

-In 1820 Riesa's first post office was opened.
+2699 Riesa 2699 Riesa 2699 Riesa In 1820 Riesa's first post office was opened.
 When in 1839 the first railroad train crossed the river on the new railroad bridge this initiated a period of fast economic growth.
 Riesa became an important transhipment point where goods were transfered from the river ships to the railroad.
-The period of industrialization began in 1843 when the first iron mill was founded.
+The period of industrialisation began in 1843 when the first iron mill was founded.
 Riesa had the status of a district town between 1952 and 1990.
 The district Riesa was merged with the district Großenhain in 1990 to form the new district Riesa-Großenhain.
 The seat of the district administration was Großenhain.
 On 1st August 2008 the district Riesa-Großenhain was incoporated into the district Meißen.

-The Elbe bridge depicted on glass no.2305 was the thrid bridge at this location.
+The Elbe bridge [near left, no. 2305] was the third bridge at this location.
 The first bridge, a wooden construction resting on 24 stone pylons, was constructed in 1835.
 In 1875 this bridge was replaced by a stone bridge which, however, was destroyed already in the winter of 1876.
-Glass no.2305 shows a view of the third bridge, a steel truss construction built in 1876–1878.
+Glass no. 2305 shows a view of the third bridge, a steel truss construction built in 1876–1878.
 That bridge was blown up in the last days of World War II.
 A new road bridge was constructed nearby in 1956, while the rebuilt railroad bridge was replaced by a new construction in 1966.
 During the flood of 2002 the bridge was damaged.
 A new construction was begun in 2004.

 [scale]